jesusjorge/jesusjorge.github.io/README.md

 This is just my testing website

 ---
+Perhaps some of you may know how complicated it is to deliver Software to a end user, with all its dependencies, files, and everyhing.
+Imagine if we could just send him one link, and just by clicking it, it will instantly install, configure, and run such software.
+Just **Click and Run**

 What I have here is a single line of code that will result in a cascade of events that will lead to:
 - Automatic pip installs when required